jasisk/PebbleBucks/README.md

 PebbleBucks 2.0
 ===============

 PebbleBucks is an app for the [Pebble Smartwatch](https://getpebble.com) that allows easy access to your Starbucks barcode and account information, including your dollar ballance, free drink count, count of drinks until your next free drink, and last updated date.
-The select button updates the account information from Starbucks.
+A short press of the select button updates the account information from Starbucks while a long press toggles the barcode orientation.

 Based on [PebbleBucks 2.0 by Neal](https://github.com/Neal/PebbleBucks) and the [original PebbleBucks by matt Donders](https://github.com/mattdonders/PebbleBucks).
 Idea and images are from the original PebbleBucks by mattdonders.